Garden Checklist for Autumn

 Tidying Borders

-Clear any dead stems and foliage on perennials present within your borders.
-When your compost is ready to use, crack on with spreading it over your borders' soil.
-This will feed next year's growth and help insulate the roots when Winter frosts come into town.
+Clear any dead stems and foliage on perennials situated in your borders.
+When your compost is ready to use, spread it over your borders' soil.
+This will feed next year's growth and help insulate the roots when Winter frosts pick your garden as their next destination.

 In terms of lawn borders, you can maintain a neatly cut and edged lawn by mowing it one last time.
 Set your mower blades higher than what you would normally do so the grass will stay long during Winter.
 Cut your edges with an edging tool to keep their lines looking pristine.